blawson69/Versus/README.md

 # Versus
 This [Roll20](http://roll20.net/) script presents skill contests in a fun, "death match" style dialog for your players in D&D 5e games.
 It allows you to pit two characters (PC or NPC) against each other based on a skill or an attribute, and also accommodates custom skills (Shaped sheet only).
 Skill rolls are based on the character's proficiencies, but attribute-based rolls use only the base modifier.
+You can now add an extra modifier - a "cheat" - to the die rolls of both contestants during setup *and while the game is in progress*.
+See [below](#cheats) for details.

 Versus also allows a simple pool style of wagering.
 Characters can contribute to a pool, betting on either contestant.
 Once the winner of the contest is announced, the winners of the pool will be displayed along with their cut of the pot.
 If you are using version 5.2 or higher of my [PurseStrings](https://github.com/blawson69/PurseStrings) script, Versus will remove coins from a character bidding on the game automatically, and provide the GM a button to easily distribute the winnings to the appropriate characters.